gbengajolayemi/BLOCKCHAIN_FINTECH_PROJECT/README.md

-#PWA Wallet
+#Wallet

-JavaScript and Vue based Fantom pwa wallet.
+JavaScript and Vue based wallet.

 We are using:
 * Node / NPM